What is a rowboat?

 Length is one factor that is easy to assess.
 Longer (within reason) is almost always better.
 Other things being equal a longer boat is faster and easier to move.
-It's no surprise then that rowing shells, which are designed with speed as the most important criteria, are long needle sharp crafts.
-Because rowboats are not planing hulls but rather displacement hulls, they benefit from long thin ends to slice through the water.
-If the boat is shortened then the ends become less pointy and this lessen their ability to slice through water.
+It's no surprise then that rowing shells, which are designed with speed as the most important criteria, are long needle sharp crafts that can slice through the water.

 Sliding or Fixed Seat, or Sliding Rigger

 Sliding seats allow for increased efficiency and is used by all competing rowing teams.
-It is not offered in shorter boats as much because it causes the boat to bob up and down (to dolphin) as the rower's centre of gravity slides forward and back.
-An alternative to sliding seat is the sliding rigger mechanism which moves the oarlocks rather than the rower and achieves similar or better efficiencies without the bobbing.
+It is not offered in shorter boats as much because it causes a short boat to bob up and down (to dolphin) as the rower's centre of gravity slides forward and back.
+An alternative to sliding seat is the sliding rigger mechanism which moves the oarlocks rather than the rower and achieves similar or better efficiencies without changing the center of gravity and thus avoids the bobbing.

 Here is my page on sliding riggers with some links to you tube videos.